EnragedRifle/IT-1600-GitHub-Challenge/README.md

 # IT-1600-GitHub-Challenge

 Hello!
 I'm Jack, and welcome to my GitHub repository.
-Check out the links below to get to know more about me and see what I've created with GitHub!
+Check out the files in this repository to get to know more about me and see what I've created with GitHub!

-1. (Empty Link - Intro)
+The following list provides the titles and brief description of what each page contains.

-2. (Empty Link - Hockey)
+1. (AboutMe.md - Who am I?
+What do I do?
+What do I like?)
-3. (Empty Link - Filler)
+2. (Hockey - *The* St. Louis Blues!)